radical-cybertools/radical.pilot/README.md

 [![Build Status](https://github.com/radical-cybertools/radical.pilot/actions/workflows/ci.yml/badge.svg)](https://github.com/radical-cybertools/radical.pilot/actions/workflows/ci.yml)
 [![codecov](https://codecov.io/gh/radical-cybertools/radical.pilot/branch/devel/graph/badge.svg)](https://codecov.io/gh/radical-cybertools/radical.pilot)

-RADICAL-Pilot (RP) executes workloads made of heterogeneous tasks with maximum concurrency and at scale.
+RADICAL-Pilot (RP) executes heterogeneous tasks with maximum concurrency and at scale.

-RP is a Pilot system, i.e., it separates resource acquisition from using those resources to execute application tasks.
-Resources are acquired by submitting a job to the batch system of an HPC machine.
-Once the job is scheduled on the requested resources, RP can directly schedule and launch computational tasks on those resources.
-Thus, tasks are not scheduled via the batch system of the HPC platform, but directly on the acquired resources.
+RP is a [Pilot system](https://doi.org/10.1145/3177851), i.e., it separates resource acquisition from using those resources to execute application tasks.
+Resources are acquired by submitting a job to an HPC platform and RP can directly schedule and launch computational tasks on those resources.
+Thus, tasks are directly scheduled on the acquired resources, not via the batch system of the HPC platform.

-RP is written in Python and exposes a simple yet powerful API.
-In 15 lines of code you can execute an arbitrary number of arbitrary executables with maximum concurrency on your Linux machine or, by changing a key of a dictionary, on the largest HPC platforms available to scientists.
+RP is written in Python and exposes a simple yet powerful [API](https://radicalpilot.readthedocs.io/en/stable/apidoc.html).
+In 15 lines of code you can execute an arbitrary number of executables with maximum concurrency on a [Linux container]() or, by changing `resource`, on the [supported HPC platforms](https://radicalpilot.readthedocs.io/en/stable/supported.html).

 ```python
 import radical.pilot as rp